sgomrok/sgomrok.github.io/_posts/2022-06-13-Machine-Learning-from-Zero.md

+Notes are taken from machinelearningmastery [https://machinelearningmastery.com/] websit.
-# Machine learning key ingredients:
+# Machine Learning Key Ingredients:
 + Data (training, test, validation)
 + 	Training data is used to defining the features (or parameters?)
 + 	Test data would not be used until model is complete, and then we test the model with it